VA-run23/VA-run23/README.md

 <!--- 💞️ I’m looking to collaborate on ...
 WebDev
 - 📫 How to reach me ... -->
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: I tackled JEE Mains solo and made it to NIT, but life had other plans and I ended up at NIE.
+- ⚡ Fun fact: I tackled JEE Mains solo and made it to NIT, but life had other plans and I ended up somewhere.
 - ![](https://komarev.com/ghpvc/?username=VA-run&color=green)